DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. Variadic arguments should have as their type: `{...Type}` and be given a plural name: values, arrays.
+  1. Stylize the type of variadic arguments as `{...Type}` and use plural names.

     ```js
     // Bad